Updated Dec 6, 2017.

 REALITY: There are many effective treatments & strategies to reduce the severity and frequency of migraine

 It is true that there is not a universal cure to fix your migraine condition.
 That being said, there are effective treatments, therapies, procedures, behavioral and lifestyle changes, strategies and approaches which can lead to significant reductions in migraine frequency and severity.

 Most doctors would consider an effective treatment to reduce the either the severity or frequency of migraine attacks by 50% or more.
 Studies have found reductions of closer to 80% during clinical trials when combining several effective approaches together.

 This is another dangerous migraine myth that underscores the importance of each individual with migraine to be self aware, with a firm grasp of the facts and mechanics of migraine to ensure they receive adequate treatment and effective management strategies.

-Migraine has induced conditions such as stroke, coma, aneurysms, permanent vision loss and even death.
+Migraine has induced stroke, coma, aneurysms, permanent vision loss and even death.

 According to Michael Coleman and Terri Burchfield at MAGNUM: